-Australian Government NCOS initiative logo design and guidelines for its usage by graphic designers all over Australia.
+Australian Government NCOS initiative logo design and brand guidelines for its usage by graphic designers all over Australia.

-Their National Carbon Offset Standard (NCOS) initiative now replaces the old Greenhouse Friendly scheme and it required a brand identity in the form of a logo that could be used by companies that have been proven to be carbon neutral and approved to use the logo.
+The National Carbon Offset Standard (NCOS) initiative now replaces the old Greenhouse Friendly scheme and it required a brand identity in the form of a logo that could be used by companies that have been proven to be carbon neutral and approved to use the logo.

 Please note that Percept themselves have not been certified carbon neutral, we were just appointed by the Australian Government’s Department of Climate Change and Energy Efficiency as the preferred graphic design supplier for the logo design which symbolises the initiative.